ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

   for more info, check CMake website (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators-7)
 - go to ***glad-build*** directory
 - open and compile ***gladProject.sln*** Visual Studio solution
-  - NOTE : its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes, and install all files directly
+  - NOTE: its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes, and install all files directly

 - Do the same for the scripts : ***build_glfw.bat*** and ***build_glm.bat***